Kenley Lease Extension - Free Consultation

 Decision in Croydon

-An example of a Freehold Enfranchisement matter before the tribunal for a Kenley property is The Woodlands 95 Purley Park Road in April 2009.
+An example of a Freehold Enfranchisement case for a Kenley premises is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case was in relation to 6 flats.
-The unexpired term was 78.32 years.
+The remaining number of years on the lease was 78.32 years.